PettyFoot/stonks-two/TRADE_ORDER_FIX_SUMMARY.md

 # Trade-Order Relationship Fix Summary

 ## Overview
-Fixed the journal API to use the correct Order-Trade relationship and created comprehensive tools to identify and resolve data integrity issues.
+Fixed the records API to use the correct Order-Trade relationship and created comprehensive tools to identify and resolve data integrity issues.

 ## Changes Made

-### 1. Journal API Route Updates (`/src/app/api/journal/route.ts`)
+### 1. Records API Route Updates (`/src/app/api/records/route.ts`)
 - **BEFORE**: Used dual-relationship approach with fallback logic
 - **AFTER**: Uses ONLY `Order.tradeId` field as the primary relationship (as specified in schema comment line 86)
 - **Enhanced logging**: Added comprehensive data consistency warnings that identify: